ryanef/ryanfdev/src/content/blog/aws-lambda-python-deloyments-zipped-docker-layers.md

 ```bash
 public.ecr.aws/lambda/python:3.10-x86_64
 ```

 #### Make a Dockerfile in root directory of Lambda function

+Use the sample Dockerfile from above and paste it into a file named `Dockerfile`

-- Build and run the Dockerfile locally  to make sure it works
+#### Build and run the Dockerfile locally to make sure it works

 ```bash
 docker build --platform linux/amd64 -t docker-image:test .